rafalazar/hnews-backend/README.md

 Once the backend is running.
 We must start the Frontend side.

-To do so, you must follow the following link [Frontend App](https://gitlab.com/jordansalazar.975/frontend-react-challenge) and follow the corresponding steps detailed in the README file.
+To do so, you must follow this link [Frontend App](https://gitlab.com/jordansalazar.975/frontend-react-challenge) and follow the corresponding steps detailed in the README file.

 ## Stay in touch